feedback-forms/feedback-forms/problems.md

 - Strategy selection based on template name rather than a more robust identifier

 **Solution:** Refactor the strategy pattern implementation to use clearer identifiers, ensure complete coverage for all template types, and improve documentation.

+**Resolution:**
+- Added a 'type' field to the feedback_templates table to explicitly identify template types
+- Updated the FeedbackTemplate model with a constant array of valid template types
+- Refactored the TemplateStrategyFactory to use the type field as the primary identifier
+- Maintained backward compatibility with the existing name-based pattern matching
+- Improved strategy selection mechanism with explicit type checking first
+- Enhanced documentation across the strategy pattern implementation
+- Added more descriptive error logging when strategies are selected

 ## 4. Security Concerns